 No, there is no curfew.
 Corrib Village does not take responsibility for the comings and goings of residents.
 However, we do require that residents carry their Corrib Village ID cards with them at all times.
-All non-residents must sign in and out with security and must leave Corrib Village by midnight, unless they have been registered as an overnight guest.
+All non-residents must sign in and out with security and must leave Corrib Village by 11:30pm, unless they have been registered as an overnight guest.
 Please note, however, that Corrib Village reserves the right to restrict access to non-residents at certain times.

 Is Corrib Village safe?

 The team at Corrib Village consider the safety of residents to be of utmost importance.
 Corrib Village is a gated complex with 24/7 security.
 All students are given a security card on arrival, with contact details of security staff should any issues arise.
-Non-residents are not permitted to enter the complex after 12:00am (midnight) unless they have been registered as an overnight guest.
+Non-residents are not permitted to enter the complex after 11:30pm unless they have been registered as an overnight guest.
 All residents must carry a Corrib Village ID card, which must be presented to security when entering the complex after this time.
 There is also a friendly reception team who are available six days a week to deal with any queries that students may have.

 One of the biggest advantages of the student residence is its proximity to the main campus buildings, all of which are within walking distance.
 Although most students choose to walk, there is also a free campus bus which picks up and drops off at Corrib Village at regular intervals throughout the day and evening, meaning that students can have peace of mind, especially if they need to get home from lectures on a dark evening.